pshen/linux-sysadmin-interview-questions/README.md

 * What does the immutable bit do to a file?
  * `a file with immutable bit can NOT be modified/renamed/deleted and no hard/soft link can be created; only root user can add immutable bit, for example: chattr +i/-i filename and lsattr filename`
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
  * `hardlink and file points to the same inode; soft link points to a different inode(->datablock).
 That datablock points to the file.
-When there is no inode pointing to the datablock, the datablock will be removed by the VFS.`
+When there is pointer pointing to the same inode, the datablock of the inode will be removed by the VFS.`
 * What is an inode and what fields are stored in an inode?
  * `inode is index node, which is a data structure which represents to the file system object.
 Each inode stores the attributes and disk block location(s) of the filesystem object's data.`
 * How to force/trigger a file system check on next reboot?